The National Survey of Student Engagement (NSSE) continues to highlight the exceptional education and engagement of students at Sweet Briar College.

 One of less than 10 percent of U.S. colleges and universities with a Phi Beta Kappa National Honor Society chapter on campus

-Equine Studies Certificate, 130-acre on-campus riding center, more than 18 miles of trails, one of the nation’s largest indoor college arenas; opportunities to compete independently or as a member of our field team, hunter/jumper/equitation teams or our IHSA or ANRC/ODAC teams
+Equine Studies Certificate, 130-acre on-campus riding center, more than 18 miles of trails, one of the nation’s largest indoor college arenas; opportunities to compete independently or as a member of our NCEA, IHSA or ODAC teams